Discovering the city Ghardaia in southern Algeria

 THE KSAR OF MELIKA (ATMLICHET)

-Unlike other cities, Melika has a market square adjoining the mosque which is at the center of the Ksar, at the intersection of two main north-south and east-west.
-It is also the only Ksar of the valley, due to the physical seat of his land, that has not been extended.
+Unlike other cities, Melika has a market square adjoining the mosque, which is at the center of the Ksar, at the intersection of two main north-south and east-west streets.
+It is also the only Ksar of the valley that, due to the physical location of its land, has not been extended.

-The people of Melika were known in time to hold the exclusive business of the manufacture of green pottery.
+The people of Melika were known for a time to hold the exclusive business of the manufacture of green pottery.

-The Ksar has been granted a specific study plan consisting of a permanent backup in addition to various restoration operations that affect certain monuments and works regularly in a community goal of preserving the urban character of the Ksar and improved living environment of residents.
+The Ksar has been granted a specific study plan consisting of permanent backup in addition to various restoration operations that affect certain monuments and works regularly with the community goal of preserving the urban character of the Ksar and improving the living environment of residents.

 TOMB AND MAUSOLEUM OF SHEIKH SIDI AÏSSA

-The tombs of Sheik Abu Mahdi ben Aissa Smail, and his disciples are in the north of Ksar of Melika, within a large cemetery regarded as a true city of the dead.
+The tombs of Sheikh Abu Mahdi ben Aissa Smail and his disciples are in the north of the Ksar of Melika, within a large cemetery regarded as a true city of the dead.

-Cheikh Sidi Aissa, came from the highlands of Ouled Nail, in 1500 he had many disciples in the valley and other M’Zab from Djerba in Tunisia and in Lybian Jabal Naffoussa.
+Sheikh Sidi Aissa came from the highlands of Ouled Nail.
+In 1500, he had many disciples in the valley and other parts of M’Zab, as well as Djerba in Tunisia and Libyan Jabal Naffoussa.
 He left many writings in various fields such as fiqh, literature and other sciences.

-Mélika, his adopted city, remained loyal to him dedicating the privilege of raising his tombstone and his disciples ones making them in small works from Timchemt (local plaster).
-These works treated as surreal sculptures, with their pinnacles of varying heights offer a unique and unparalleled plastic image.
+Melika, his adopted city, remained loyal to him, dedicating the privilege of raising his tombstone and those of his disciples, making them into small works of Timchemt (local plaster).
+These works, treated as surreal sculptures with their pinnacles of varying heights, offer a unique and unparalleled visual image.

-In front of these tombs is spread an area for prayer where Melika people gather at the funeral and “ziyara” or visit.
-This one is held annually in the spring by “Azzaba” (council of elders), and consists essentially of local history and disclose to perpetuate knowledge of the collective memory.
+In front of these tombs is a spread out area for prayer where the people of Melika gather for funerals and “ziyara” or visits.
+The “ziyara” is held annually in the spring by the “Azzaba” (council of elders) and consists essentially of disclosing local history to perpetuate knowledge of the collective memory.

-The Sidi Aissa mosque, on the edge of the cemetery and near the walls of Ksar was an integral part of the overall architectural landscape of these places, but unfortunately it was destroyed in the sixties.
+The Sidi Aissa mosque, on the edge of the cemetery and near the walls of the Ksar, was an integral part of the overall architectural landscape of these places, but unfortunately it was destroyed in the 1960s.

 THE KSAR OF BEN-ISGUEN (AT-ISDJEN)

-It was founded in 1350, Since its foundation Beni Isguen (At Izdjen) preserved completely its organizational model, including all of its walls lined on the inside by an alley along its perimeter with watchtowers.
-It is a city rich with library rooms in houses where you can see many manuscripts and books on various aspects of society and its Ibadite legislation (agriculture, law, fiqh, hydro, architecture, etc.).
+It was founded in 1350.
+Since its foundation, Beni Isguen (At Izdjen) has preserved its organizational model completely, including all of its walls lined on the inside by an alley along its perimeter with watchtowers.
+It is a city rich with library rooms in houses where one can see many manuscripts and books on various aspects of society and its Ibadite legislation (agriculture, law, fiqh, hydrology, architecture, etc.).

-The Ksar of Beni Isguen is located on the side of a peak halfway between Melika Ksar and Bounoura ksar at the confluence of the M’zab Valley Wadi and the Ntissa Wadi, the latter being its natural limit.
-The two main doors located in North and South (Bab Chergui and Bab Gherbi) and three gates leading to the different cemeteries.
-Access to the top of bordj Boulila, located on the highest point, allows a panoramic view of the palm and a reading of its privileged urban organization.
-All streets lead to the market place of triangular shape where every day, in the late afternoon, except Friday, held the ancestral auction sale.
+The Ksar of Beni-Isguen is located on the side of a peak halfway between the Ksar of Melika and the Ksar of Bounoura, at the confluence of the M’zab Valley Wadi and the Ntissa Wadi, the latter being its natural limit.
+The two main doors located in the North and South (Bab Chergui and Bab Gherbi) and three gates lead to the different cemeteries.
+Access to the top of Bordj Boulila, located on the highest point, allows a panoramic view of the palm grove and a reading of its privileged urban organization.
+All streets lead to the market place, which is triangular in shape.
+Every day, in the late afternoon, except Friday, the ancestral auction sale is held there.

-The water supply was provided by the perforation of wells, distributed among the various districts, to allow the supply of the inhabitants.
-To cover the cost of maintaining the wells, it was planted next to each one of which palm dates are sold at the market.
+The water supply was provided by wells distributed among the various districts to allow for the supply of inhabitants.
+To cover the cost of maintaining the wells, palm trees were planted next to each one, and dates are sold at the market.

-The Ksar of Beni-Isguen has benefited from several backup, restoration and rehabilitation.
-These mainly affected the entire defensive works, in conjunction with the launch of operations for the restoration of old houses to safeguard the architectural and urban planning of the city and to improve the quality of life of its inhabitants.
+The Ksar of Beni-Isguen has benefited from backup, restoration and rehabilitation.
+These mainly affected the entire defensive works, in conjunction with operations to restore old houses to safeguard the architectural and urban planning of the city and to improve the quality of life for its inhabitants.

 THE BOULILA TOWER AND THE BENISGUEN RAMPART

-The city of Beni-Isguen is surrounded by a great wall of 1525m in length and 3m in height with a thickness of up to 1m at the base and 20 cm at the top.
+The city of Beni-Isguen is surrounded by a great wall 1525 meters in length and 3 meters in height, with a thickness up to 1 meter at the base and 20 cm at the top.

 The wall has watchtowers, whose larger Bordj Boulila two main gates, Bab El Chergui and Bab El Gherbi and three other gates.